Haazinu: In classical rabbinic interpretation

 The Sifre taught that God told Moses in Deuteronomy 32:50 that Moses would die "as Aaron your brother died on Mount Hor, and was gathered unto his people," because when Moses saw the merciful manner of Aaron's death, as reported in Numbers 20:23–28, Moses concluded that he would want to die the same way.
 The Sifre taught that God told Aaron to go in a cave, to climb onto a bier, to spread his hands, to spread his legs, to close his mouth, and to close his eyes, and then Aaron died.
 And at that moment, Moses concluded that one would be happy to die that way.

 The Gemara implied that the sin of Moses in striking the rock at Meribah compared favorably to the sin of David.
 The Gemara reported that Moses and David were two good leaders of Israel.
 Moses begged God that his sin be recorded, as it is in Numbers 20:12, 20:23–24, and 27:13–14, and Deuteronomy 32:51.
 David, however, begged that his sin be blotted out, as Psalm 32:1 says, "Happy is he whose transgression is forgiven, whose sin is pardoned."
 The Gemara compared the cases of Moses and David to the cases of two women whom the court sentenced to be lashed.
 One had committed an indecent act, while the other had eaten unripe figs of the seventh year in violation of Leviticus 25:6.
 The woman who had eaten unripe figs begged the court to make known for what offense she was being flogged, lest people say that she was being punished for the same sin as the other woman.
 The court thus made known her sin, and the Torah repeatedly records the sin of Moses.

 In medieval Jewish interpretation

 The parashah is discussed in these medieval Jewish sources:

-Saadiah Gaon interpreted heaven and earth in Deuteronomy 32:1 to mean the angels and the people of the earth.
+Saadiah Gaon interpreted the phrase "heaven and earth" in Deuteronomy 32:1 to refer to the angels and the people of the earth.